supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M04_L10_Integrate_Azure_Key_Vault_with_Azure_DevOps.md

 1. Click on **Save and Run**.
-1. Once the Deploy Stage wants to start, you are prompted with **Permissions Needed**, as well as an orange bar saying **This pipeline needs permission to access a resource before this run can continue to Deploy to an Azure Web App**
+1. Once the Deploy Stage wants to start, you are prompted with **Permissions Needed**, as well as an orange bar saying **"This pipeline needs permission to access a resource before this run can continue to Deploy to an Azure Web App"**

 1. Click on **View**
 1. From the **Waiting for Review** pane, click **Permit**.